Plant nutrients in soil: Gains

 In nitrogen fixation, rhizobium bacteria convert N_{2} to ammonia (NH_{3}), which is rapidly converted to amino acids, parts of which are used by the rhizobia for the synthesis of their own biomass proteins, while other parts are transported to the xylem of the host plant.
 Rhizobia share a symbiotic relationship with host plants, since rhizobia supply the host with nitrogen and the host provides rhizobia with other nutrients and a safe environment.
-It is estimated that such symbiotic bacteria in the root nodules of legumes add 45 to 250 pounds of nitrogen per acre per year, which may be sufficient for the crop.
-Other, free-living nitrogen-fixing diazotroph bacteria and archaea live independently in the soil and release mineral forms of nitrogen when their dead bodies are converted by way of mineralization.
+It is estimated that such symbiotic bacteria in the root nodules of legumes add potentially 200 to 300 kilograms of nitrogen per hectare per year, which may be sufficient for the crop.
+Other, free-living nitrogen-fixing diazotroph bacteria and archaea live independently in the soil and release mineral forms of nitrogen when their dead bodies are converted by way of mineralization, free-living nitrogen fixation being the dominant source of N availability in temperate forests, temperate grasslands, and shrublands.

 Some amount of atmospheric nitrogen is transformed by lightnings in gaseous nitric oxide (NO) and nitrogen dioxide (NO_{2}^{−}).
 Nitrogen dioxide is soluble in water to form nitric acid (HNO_{3}) dissociating in H^{+} and NO_{3}^{−}.
-Ammonia, NH_{3}, previously emitted from the soil, may fall with precipitation as nitric acid at a rate of about five pounds nitrogen per acre per year.
+Ammonia, NH_{3}, previously emitted from the soil, may fall with precipitation up to a rate of about 40 and 50 kg ha−1 yr−1 then be taken up by vegetation foliage and roots, fixed in the soil by clay minerals and humus or transformed by nitrification as nitric acid, becoming a prominent agent of soil acidification.

 Sequestration

 When bacteria feed on soluble forms of nitrogen (ammonium and nitrate), they temporarily sequester that nitrogen in their bodies in a process called immobilization.
 At a later time when those bacteria die, their nitrogen may be released as ammonium by the process of mineralization, sped up by predatory fauna.

 Protein material is easily broken down, but the rate of its decomposition is slowed by its attachment to the crystalline structure of clay and when trapped between the clay layers or attached to rough clay surfaces.
 The layers are small enough that bacteria cannot enter.
 Some organisms exude extracellular enzymes that can act on the sequestered proteins.
 However, those enzymes too may be trapped on the clay crystals, resulting in a complex interaction between proteins, microbial enzymes and mineral surfaces.

 Ammonium fixation occurs mainly between the layers of 2:1 type clay minerals such as illite, vermiculite or montmorillonite, together with ions of similar ionic radius and low hydration energy such as potassium, but a small proportion of ammonium is also fixed in the silt fraction.
-Only a small fraction of soil nitrogen is held this way.